getperf/getterm-db/README.md

 # Getterm: Terminal Capture Tool

-Getterm integrates terminal software with a text editor to enhance operational efficiency, particularly for server management tasks.
+Getterm is an extension for [VSCode Insiders](https://code.visualstudio.com/insiders) that integrates terminal software with a text editor to enhance operational efficiency, particularly for server management tasks.

 ![Getterm usage](assets/getterm-usage.png)